Al Awda Health and Community Association's Ties to the PFLP Terror Group

 - Spoke at an August 2018 event opening the Al-Qader al-Jabhawi school that featured a delegation of PFLP leadership.
 Al Tanani stated that the school would “work hard as an integrated team in order to preserve the revolutionary intellectual identity and build an advanced generation capable of facing Current and future challenges.”

-Dr. Fadi Al Ajrami: In 2016, Al Ajrami was elected to UHWC’s Board of Directors.
+In 2016-2018, Al Ajrami served on UHWC’s Board of Directors.
 He is also referred to as a member of the Board of Directors in a May 2015 UHWC article.

 - According to the PFLP, Al Ajrami is a “member of the Central Committee of the Popular Front.”